Classes & Workshops

 Want to learn how to use a sewing machine?
 Stitch a button?
 Research an era of fashion?
 Check out our Costume Workshops for a variety of skills levels and experience.
 Register for each date individually.

 Access Note: These courses are typically taught in our downstairs Costume Shop with no elevator access.
+Contact Toni@theatreintheround.org with accessibility questions or requests.

 Put sewing machine skills to work!
 In this follow-up to the introductory class, you’ll put your knowledge into action making a tote bag to take home.
 Each student will have their own machine, and supplies will be provided.
 PREREQUISITE: You must have attended one of our introductory classes or have approval of the Costume Shop Supervisor.
 Limit 6